roblaing/webgames/ricerocks/README.md

 In the template above I've introduced another event, <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event">DOMContentLoaded</a>.

 Here I'm not bothering with <code>(event) => init(event)</code> since this event has no properties to read.
-It's a common idiom in Erlang among other "concurrency oriented programming" languages to call the function that sets up the initial state and starts the listening loop <code>init()</code>.
+It's a common idiom in "concurrency-oriented programming" language Erlang to call the function that sets up the initial state and starts the listening loop <code>init()</code>, so I'll stick with it here.

-At the start of each loop, <a href="https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/clearRect">
-ctx.clearRect(0, 0, canvas.width, canvas.height);</a> creates a blank slate to redraw the background and sprites on.

 Much of my thinking on concurreny programming has been shaped by learning Erlang, where the <em>state</em> is kept as an argument in the loop function, with its new value passed when it recursively calls itself at the end of each loop cycle.